 Transform2D

-that uses that scale and translation. var transform = Transform2D(0, scale, 0, translation)
+var transform = Transform2D(0, scale, 0, translation)

 return transform